SerhiiPavlichuk/TMDBapp/README.md

 ## Technologies Used

 * MVVM app architecture
-* Parsing JSON from [TheMealDB API](https://www.themealdb.com/) and [TheCoctailDB API](https://www.thecocktaildb.com/) transforming it to fit the required model, along with persisting the data.
+* Parsing JSON from [TMDB API](https://developers.themoviedb.org/3/getting-started/introduction), transforming it to fit the required model, along with persisting the data.
 * Keeping a clear separation of concerns between classes (API managers, model controllers and carving datasources away from view controllers).
 * Using 3rd party libraries with CocoaPods.
 * RealmSwift